ManaswiniGupta/LLAMA-LEX-App/README.md

 http://localhost:8000
 ```

 From here, you can upload documents, get summaries, and chat with your documents!
+Happy coding.